China property shares, bonds rally on hopes govt measures will aid liquidity

 Sunac declined to comment.

-Shares in China Aoyuan 3883.HK, however, fell earlier in the day on news the developer plans not to make principal and interest payments for all its offshore debt, and was working on a restructuring proposal.
-Shares steadied by noon.
+Shares in Guangzhou-based China Aoyuan 3883.HK also reversed early losses to climb 3.2%, even though the developer said late on Wednesday it planned not to make principal and interest payments for all its offshore debt, and was working on a restructuring proposal.

+Financial media outlet Cailianshe reported on Thursday the provincial and city governments where Aoyuan is based had stepped in to resolve its debt crisis, and the developer may hand its largest shareholder position to a state-owned enterprise.

 Regulatory curbs on borrowing have driven the sector into crisis, highlighted by China Evergrande Group 3333.HK which was once China's top-selling developer but is now the world's most indebted property firm with liabilities of $300 billion.